HwWobbe/WipHww/README.md

   - arrange a demo for ??day - but this may have to slip a week
 - halfWaySwitch & closestToNextLevel are two factors that may be combined into an effective relational SORT.
 Support this opinion with the FCR methodology
 - review https://github.com/tiddly-gittly/TidGi-Mobile
-- 2024-02-01: started integrating Gpt & Hw techs
-  - review existing offerings
-    - upload some to DebateGraph
-      - start with
-        - AugmentedIntelligence (not Artificial ...)
-        - ( Mars )RstT - and try to build on common interests
-    - consider Stack links * bookMarks

 <hr>